 If you hope for a life without heart attacks, you may want to start cutting your salt intake.
 One way to do this is by reading food labels and choosing foods that are low in sodium (less than 140 mg of sodium per serving).
 Another way is to reduce sodium by cutting back on the amount of salt you use when cooking and at the dinner table.
 The downside to this, though, is the taste.
 Salt not only adds flavor itself but also enhances the other flavors in the food.

 This is where MSG comes in.
 Replacing the salt with MSG can lower the amount of sodium in a food without affecting the flavor.
 In fact, swapping salt for MSG can lower the sodium content of the food by up to 40% with no impact on how good it tastes.
 But how can something that contains sodium, monosodium glutamate (MSG), actually be beneficial in a low sodium diet?
-Allow me to geek out for a minute and explain that MSG contains about 12% sodium while table salt contains 39% sodium.
-What that means is if you swap even amounts of salt for MSG, you’ll be getting about 1/3 less sodium.
+Allow me to geek out for a minute and explain that MSG contains about 12% sodium while table salt contains 39% sodium (per the USDA nutrient database).
+What that means is if you swap even amounts of salt for MSG, you’ll be getting two-thirds less sodium by using MSG.

 The MSG for salt swap won’t work for everything.
 Baking, for example, is a chemical reaction that usually requires salt to make the reaction happen properly (and your baked goods to come out correctly).
 But, MSG is a good replacement for salt that is added as seasoning while cooking.
 Try substituting MSG for 1/3 of the salt you would normally use and then adjusting the amount based on you and your family’s preferences.
 If you’re nervous about experimenting, then try some of the featured recipes from MSGdish like German Potato Soup or Creole Meatballs.